piccoloaiutante/ecommerce/README.md

 3. run `pip install -r requirements.txt` to install the correct dependencies.

+4. add your postgres env vars in `settings.py`.

-4. run `python manage.py migrate` to run migrations on database.
+5. run `python manage.py migrate` to run migrations on database.

-5. run `python manage.py createsuperuser` to create a valid user.
+6. run `python manage.py createsuperuser` to create a valid user.

-6. run `python manage.py runserver` to start the development server.
+7. run `python manage.py runserver` to start the development server.

-7. send a POST request to ` http://127.0.0.1:8000/auth/` with the valid user credentials as body, to get a valid token.
+8. send a POST request to ` http://127.0.0.1:8000/auth/` with the valid user credentials as body, to get a valid token.
 ```
 {
 	"username": "michelecapra",